 His father worked as a meat inspector and would come home drunk, making him surly and abusive.
 He would beat up his mother, and when Jody reached age 6, he would beat him, too.

-As a young kid and unable to go to college, Jody had several jobs just to make ends meet.
+As a young kid unable to go to college, Jody had several jobs to make ends meet.
 He baled hay, detasseled corn, picked fruit, and even worked at the concrete factory for one dollar an hour.

 "When you’re a young kid, and you have all that testosterone running high, it does funny things to you," Hamilton admits.

 "Testosterone affects much more than just your sexual drive.
 It also affects your mental outlook on life.
 I came from a very poor family, and we never had anything.
 I was bound and determined that I wouldn’t pick shit with the chickens.
 I wanted something better."

 Ventures Into the World of Boxing and Professional Wrestling

 At 15 years old, Jody Hamilton had his earliest venture into professional wrestling on the carnival circuit with the AT Show (Athletic Show) under local promoter Gust Karras in St. Joseph, Missouri.

 This consisted of taking on all-comers in both boxing and wrestling at all of the small towns around the area.
 Jody’s brother Larry did this for only $12 a week for years.

 "The living conditions were horrendously worse than any minor leagues of anything," Jody sadly admits.